ross-brown/Personal-Website/README.md

 ## Lessons Learned

-This was a great refresher on HTML and CSS by builing a website completely from scratch.
-The most challenging aspect of this project was messing the CSS to make the layout look presentable.
+This was a great refresher on HTML and CSS by building a website completely from scratch.
+The most challenging aspect of this project was messing the CSS to make the layout look presentable, especially on mobile devices.
 Re-learning things like media queires helped create a more responsive website.